-The Group began the operations mainly through its PRC entities in 2015.
-In June 2015, Shanghai Jiayin Finance Technology Co., Ltd ("Jiayin Finance", previously known as Furen Technology Limited, also the "VIE"), a shell company listed on the National Equities Exchange and Quotations Co., Ltd., or the NEEQ, was acquired by Mr. Yan (the "Founder") as a listing vehicle.
-In September 2015, Jiayin Finance formed a wholly-owned subsidiary Shanghai Niwodai Internet Finance Information Services Co., Ltd ("Niwodai Internet") to develop online individual finance services.
+The Company began the operations mainly through its PRC entities in 2015.
+In September 2015, Shanghai Jiayin Finance Technology Co., Ltd ("Jiayin Finance") formed a wholly-owned subsidiary Shanghai Niwodai Internet Finance Information Services Co., Ltd. ("Niwodai Internet") to develop online individual finance services.

-In September 2015, Shanghai Caiyin Asset Management Co., Ltd ("Shanghai Caiyin") was established by the Founder to provide the guarantee services to the loans facilitated through Niwodai Internet.
-Upon formation, Shanghai Caiyin entered into an agreement (see Note 2(b)) with Niwodai Internet through which Niwodai Internet has the power to direct the activities that most significantly affects the economic performance of Shanghai Caiyin and will be able to receive the economic benefits of Shanghai Caiyin that could be significant to Shanghai Caiyin.
-Therefore Niwodai Internet is considered the primary beneficiary of Shanghai Caiyin and consolidates Shanghai Caiyin.
+In September 2015, Shanghai Caiyin Asset Management Co., Ltd ("Shanghai Caiyin") was established by Mr. Yan (the "Founder") to provide the guarantee services to the loans facilitated through Niwodai Internet.
+Upon formation, Shanghai Caiyin entered into an agreement (see Note 2(b)) with Niwodai Internet through which Niwodai Internet has the power to direct the activities that most significantly affects the economic performance of Shanghai Caiyin and would be able to receive the economic benefits of Shanghai Caiyin that could be significant to Shanghai Caiyin.
+Therefore Niwodai Internet was considered the primary beneficiary of Shanghai Caiyin and consolidated Shanghai Caiyin.

 In December 2015, Shanghai Caiyin acquired the servicing rights and obligations of all outstanding loan contracts facilitated by Shanghai Niwodai Finance Information Co., Ltd. ("Niwodai Finance"), an entity providing offline individual finance services controlled by the Founder, as well as the obligation to continue to provide guarantee on those loans through the investor assurance program that was previously managed by Niwodai Finance.
-Meanwhile, the Group acquired a group of selective intangible assets, including the Niwodai brand, the Niwodai website, and Niwodai Finance's proprietary technology, which the Group believed would greatly benefit the development of the Group's online loan facilitation business, from Niwodai Finance.
-Niwodai Finance agreed to pay Shanghai Caiyin an aggregate amount of RMB700 million as the total consideration.
-At the time of the transaction, the investor assurance fund managed by Niwodai Finance had funds of RMB136.3 million, and accordingly, the amounts due from Niwodai Finance to pay Shanghai Caiyin was RMB563.7 million at the time of the agreement, which represents the contractual consideration net of funds remaining in the investor assurance program of Niwodai Finance.
+Meanwhile, the Company acquired a group of selective intangible assets, including the Niwodai brand, the Niwodai website, and Niwodai Finance's proprietary technology, which the Company believed would greatly benefit the development of the Company's online loan facilitation business, from Niwodai Finance.
+Niwodai Finance agreed to pay Shanghai Caiyin an aggregate amount of RMB 700 million as the total consideration.
+At the time of the transaction, the investor assurance fund managed by Niwodai Finance had funds of RMB 136.3 million, and accordingly, the amounts due from Niwodai Finance to pay Shanghai Caiyin was RMB 563.7 million at the time of the agreement, which represents the contractual consideration net of funds remaining in the investor assurance program of Niwodai Finance.
 The transaction is referred to as the "2015 Acquisition".
-The Group deemed the 2015 Acquisition to be a business acquisition under common control under ASC 805-50-15 as both the transferring entity, Niwodai Finance, and the receiving entities, Jiavin Finance and Shanghai Caiyin, were controlled by Mr. Yan in the 2015 Acquisition.
+The Company deemed the 2015 Acquisition to be a business acquisition under common control under ASC 805-50-15 as both the transferring entity, Niwodai Finance, and the receiving entities, Jiavin Finance and Shanghai Caivin, were controlled by Mr. Yan in the 2015 Acquisition.
 As the acquired intangible assets are internally developed by Niwodai Finance and are not specifically identifiable or are inherent in a continuing business, Niwodai Finance did not record them as assets on its book.
-The Group recognized such assets acquired from Niwodai Finance at their carrying amount, which is nil, at the date of transfer, as a result of the business acquisition under the common control.
-The Group recorded a guarantee liability in connection with the transaction of RMB2.9 billion as "other guarantee liabilities" in the consolidated balance sheet.
-Meanwhile, the difference between the total consideration of RMB700 million and the RMB2.9 billion other guarantee liabilities was included in the beginning balance of the equity for the periods presented.
-The liability has gradually depleted as Shanghai Caiyin fulfilled its guarantee obligations and has wound down by the end of 2018, which is the due date of the last repayment of loans facilitated by Niwodai Finance (see Note 6).
+The Company recognized such assets acquired from Niwodai Finance at their carrying amount, which is nil, at the date of transfer, as a result of the business acquisition under the common control.
+The Company recorded a guarantee liability in connection with the transaction of RMB 2.9 billion as "other guarantee liabilities" in the consolidated balance sheet.
+Meanwhile, the difference between the total consideration of RMB 700 million and the RMB 2.9 billion other guarantee liabilities was included in the beginning balance of the equity for the periods presented.
+The liability has fully depleted in 2019.